Huang Sheng-shyan

+Huang Sheng-shyan or Huang Xingxian (1910 – December 1992) was a Chinese martial artist.
+He was a practitioner and promoter of the art of tai chi.

+Biography

-Huang Sheng-shyan or Huang Xingxian (1910 – December 1992) was born in Minhou County of the Fujian province in Mainland China.
-He began studying Fujian White Crane with Xie Zhong-xian at the age of 14.
+He was born in Minhou County, Fujian province in Mainland China.
+He began studying Fujian White Crane with Xie Zhongxian at the age of 14.
 In 1947 he resettled in Taiwan where he became a disciple of Cheng Man-ch'ing.
-Yang Ch'eng-fu as the grandson of the Yang style founder, had been Cheng Man-ching’s teacher.
+Yang Chengfu as the grandson of the Yang style founder, had been Cheng Man-ching’s teacher.

 Huang committed himself to this tradition for the next 45 years.
-In 1955 Huang along with eight fellow students of Cheng Man-ching, represented the Shih Chung Association, in the Provincial Chinese Martial Arts Tournament.
-Huang was adjudged champion in the taijiquan section and runner-up in the open section.
-Huang emigrated to Singapore in 1956 and then in the 60’s moved to Malaysia, both times with the express purpose of propagating the art of taijiquan.
+In 1955 Huang along with eight fellow students of Cheng Man-ch'ing, represented the Shih Chung Association, in the Provincial Chinese Martial Arts Tournament.
+Huang was adjudged champion in the tai chi section and runner-up in the open section.
+Huang emigrated to Singapore in 1956 and in the 1960s moved to Malaysia, both times with the express purpose of propagating taijiquan.

+By Robert W. Smith's mediation, Huang fought a challenge match against Donn F. Draeger.
+Although Huang lost by way of a judo choke, Draeger praised his skill, stating "the man could push, I'll give him that.
+I must have gone twenty feet back."

-At the age of 60 Huang Sheng-shyan again demonstrated his abilities in taijiquan by defeating Liao Kuang-cheng, the Asian champion wrestler 26 throws to 0 in a fund raising event in Kuching Malaysia.
+At the age of 60, Huang Sheng-shyan again demonstrated his abilities in taijiquan by defeating Liao Kuang-cheng, the Asian champion wrestler, 26 throws to 0 in a fund raising event in Kuching, Malaysia.

 By the time of his death in December 1992, he had established 40 schools and taught 10,000 people throughout South East Asia.
-Huang was considered by some to be the most highly achieved student of Zheng Manqing.
-In Robert W. Smith’s book, Chinese Boxing: Masters and Methods Smith writes: "[William] Chen probably climbed higher than any of Cheng Man-ching’s students, except the converted White Crane boxer Huang Sheng-hsien (who after learning t’ai chi moved to Singapore and acquired some fame there...)"
+Huang was considered by some to be the most highly achieved student of Cheng Man-ch'ing.
+In Robert W. Smith's book, Chinese Boxing: Masters and Methods Smith writes: "[William] Chen probably climbed higher than any of Cheng Man-ch'ing’s students, except the converted White Crane boxer Huang Sheng-hsien (who after learning [tai chi] moved to Singapore and acquired some fame there...)"